o-power/new-car-registrations/README.md

 3. JavaScript
 4. [Bootstrap](https://getbootstrap.com/) was used to manage the layout of the site.
 5. [D3](https://d3js.org/) was used to build the charts.
 DC.js and Crossfilter.js were not used as it was easier to find examples for the chart types needed (treemap, bump chart, map) in D3.js.
+6. [TopoJSON](https://github.com/topojson/topojson) was used to map the counties of Ireland.
+It has a smaller file size than GeoJSON.
-6. [GitHub](https://github.com/) was used for source control and deployment.
+7. [GitHub](https://github.com/) was used for source control and deployment.
-7. [AWS Cloud](https://aws.amazon.com/cloud9/) was used as the development environment for the project.
+8. [AWS Cloud](https://aws.amazon.com/cloud9/) was used as the development environment for the project.
-8. [Alteryx Designer](https://www.alteryx.com/) was used to prepare the data.
+9. [Alteryx Designer](https://www.alteryx.com/) was used to prepare the data.
 Alteryx Designer is a drag-and-drop tool for rapid data preparation.
-9. [Gimp](https://www.gimp.org) was used to reduce the file size of the car logos for the bump chart.
+10. [Gimp](https://www.gimp.org) was used to reduce the file size of the car logos for the bump chart.

 ## Features
 ### Existing